Datamart/string-transform/README.md

  * Converts the passed string into a string with the separator denoted by the
  * next word capitalized (aka lower camel case).
  * @param {string} str The input string.
- * @return {string} A string convered into a string with the separator
+ * @return {string} A string transformed into a string with the separator
  * denoted by the next word capitalized.
  * @see https://en.wikipedia.org/wiki/Camel_case
  */